crate/cratedb-guide/docs/integrate/apache-airflow/index.md

 :::{div}
 [Apache Airflow] is an open source software platform to programmatically author, schedule, and monitor workflows, written in Python.
-[Astronomer] offers managed Airflow services on the cloud of your choice, in order to run Airflow with less overhead.
+[Astronomer] offers managed Airflow services on the cloud of your choice, to run Airflow with less overhead.
 :::

 :::{dropdown} **Details**